anand-kamble/insta-reposter/README.md

   password = Your Instagram account's password
   accounts = Usernames of Accounts you want to repost from without '@' and seperated by ,(comma).
   time = time interval between two posts in seconds.

+>This programe does not repost videos.
+It only reposts Images.